alk1316/Capstone_BrainsStation_SAP_InventoryLevel/README.md

 By leveraging SAP Business One USA demo database ten years of invoice data (2006-2016), we will analyze sales trends, customer purchasing behavior, and product demand to forecast optimal stock levels for each item.

 ## Business Case
-OEC Computers is a company located in the United States, specializing in the purchase and distribution of technological products.
-With a solid track record in the market, OEC has successfully expanded its operations nationally, as well as to markets in Canada and Europe.
-Over the years, the company has accumulated sales data from 2006 to 2016, which represents a valuable source of information for understanding market trends and product demand.

 ## Problem
 The lack of accurate demand forecasting can lead to misinformed purchasing and replenishment decisions, creating inefficiencies in the supply chain.